vprtwn/BZGMailgunEmailValidation/README.md

                       }];
 ```

+### Notes
-By default, a BZGMailgunEmailValidator instance performs fallback regex-based validation if Mailgun validation fails.
+* By default, a BZGMailgunEmailValidator instance performs fallback regex-based validation if Mailgun validation fails.
 Set `performsFallbackValidation` to `NO` if you'd prefer to handle this case yourself.
+* Caveat implementor: success and failure blocks are executed on the main queue.

 ### Installation
 If you're using Cocoapods, simply add `pod 'BZGMailgunEmailValidation'` to your `Podfile`.